lnthorne/studious-octo-funicular/docs/updates.md

 - (We had to do this again) Updated xcode 16 which adds a flag for BoringSSL-GRPC.
 Update podfile with fix show here(https://stackoverflow.com/questions/78608693/boringssl-grpc-unsupported-option-g-for-target-arm64-apple-ios15-0)
 - Images are huge, and we need to compress them, should be below 1mb.
 Having issues importing expo package

+### Nov, 20, 2024

+- The fonts are popping in on load.
+We need to wait for the font to load before we render the page, otherwise we get this weird pop in